 The town was established by German settlers in 1854.
 Weary from their journey from New Braunfels, the small group was so pleased by the picturesque site and pure water that they named it "Camp Comfort."
 With its abundance of vintage structures, much of midtown Comfort is in the National Register of Historic Places.
-Today, it's a popular tourist area with numerous camps along the Guadalupe River.
-Two RV resorts are available.
+Today, it's a popular tourist area with numerous camps and RV resorts along the Guadalupe River.
 A historical marker recognizes the 1930 art deco former Comfort Theater.
-Seven buildings constructed when the town was settled still remain, including original log cabins, "fachwerk" (German gingerbread) and native limestone historic buildings.
+Seven buildings constructed when the town was settled still remain, including original log cabins, fachwerk (German gingerbread) and native limestone historic buildings.
 A large part of the city has been designated a National Historic District.?

 You are now leaving TravelTex.com.
 You are on your way to an external website.